-In 1906, a lighthouse desparately needed to be built on Kråkenes, a rocky, knife-like promontory jutting out of the northwestern tip of the island of Vågsøy in Vestland County, Norway.
+In 1906, a lighthouse desparately needed to be built on Kråkenes, a rocky, knife-like promontory jutting from the northwestern tip of the island of Vågsøy in Vestland County, Norway.

-As if building a lighthouse on a gigantic, lonely and dangerously waveswept rock wasn’t enough hard work, Folkestadås took with him his heavy plate glass camera gear; the wooden box of a camera, the glass slides, the cloth to hide under when taking photos, a heavy tripod to keep the whole contraption still and the all the nasty chemicals required to prepare and develop the images he captured on his slides.
+As if building a lighthouse on a gigantic, lonely and dangerously waveswept rock wasn’t enough hard work, Folkestadås took with him his heavy plate glass camera gear; the wooden box of a camera, the glass slides, the cloth to hide under when taking photos, a heavy tripod to keep the whole contraption still and the toxic chemicals required to prepare and develop the images from the exposed slides.

-The pictures Folkestadås’s took serve us up a brief and fragmentary vison into an obscure world.
-That of the life, work and death of Vestland’s lighthouse people at the turn of the century.
+The pictures Folkestadås’s took serve us up a brief and fragmentary vison of an obscure and niche world.
+The life, work and death of Vestland’s lighthouse people at the turn of the century.